What Happened To Them After Misty ?

 broker/manager of almost 100 agents.
 He moved to Hilton Head Island,

 South Carolina and has a home warranty company.
-He loves it in
+Jerry passed away on July 8, 2018

 Misty 119 Don “Devil” Muller retired as a Colonel and was an F-15 instructor at